dotnet/arcade/Documentation/Darc.md

 version number.

 After adding, it is recommended that you use darc to fill out the missing dependency information.
-The information can also be filled in after commiting by Maestro++ using dependency flow, but passing your CI without a filled-in version number may be difficult.
+The information can also be filled in after committing by Maestro++ using dependency flow, but passing your CI without a filled-in version number may be difficult.
 See [Updating dependencies in your local repository](#updating-dependencies-in-your-local-repository)